Chapter 22 Interfacing C with OCaml

 The struct custom_operations is defined in <caml/custom.h> and contains the following fields:

-Note: the finalize, compare, hash, serialize and deserialize functions attached to custom block descriptors must never access the OCaml runtime.
-Within these functions, do not call any of the OCaml allocation functions, and do not perform a callback into OCaml code.
+Note: the finalize, compare, hash, serialize, and deserialize functions attached to custom blocks descriptors are only allowed limited interactions with the OCaml runtime.
+Within these functions, do not call any of the OCaml allocation functions, and do not perform any callback into OCaml code.
 Do not use CAMLparam to register the parameters to these functions, and do not use CAMLreturn to return the result.
-Do not raise exceptions, do not remove global roots, etc.
+Do not raise exceptions (to signal an error during deserialization, use caml_deserialize_error).
+Do not remove global roots.
+When in doubt, err on the side of caution.
+Within serialize and deserialize functions, use of the corresponding functions from section 22.9.4 is allowed (and even recommended).

 9.2 Allocating custom blocks